HIS 3221 (LUOA), HIUS 221 (LUO): Survey of American History I

 Museum or National Park Visit: Paper Assignment

-The student will write a 600—700-word follow up paper that provides an overview of the museum or national park in-person visit or virtual tour.
+The student will write a 700-800-word follow up paper that provides an overview of the museum or national park in-person visit or virtual tour.
 The student will explain how the historical site is relevant to American history from 1500-1865, highlight the information learned from the visit or virtual tour, and point out which artifacts and other displayed items were most interesting.
 The student will also ascertain how the in-person visit or virtual tour helped foster a greater appreciation for history.
 (CLO: A, B, C, D, E, F; CIL: 1, 2, 3, 4)

-MindTap Quizzes (51)
+MindTap Quizzes (34)

 The student will complete various activities in MindTap.
 (CLO: A, B, C, D, E, F; CIL: 1, 2, 3, 4, 5)

-Quizzes (10)
+Quizzes (8)

-The student will complete quizzes that cover the specified materials from the Module: Week in which they are assigned.
-Each quiz will be open-book/open-notes, For standard quizzes, the student will have 30 minutes to choose the correct answers to 10 multiple-choice questions.
-For primary source quizzes, there will be a short passage from a primary source that is embedded in it.
-The student will read it and answer 5 multiple-choice questions within a time limit of 30 minutes.
+For primary source quizzes, a short passage from a primary source is embedded in each quiz.
+The student will read the passage and answer 5 multiple-choice questions within a time limit of 30 minutes.
 At the discretion of the instructor, 10% may be deducted for every 5 minutes the student exceeds the time limit.
 (CLO: A, B, C, D, E, F; CIL: 1, 2, 3, 4, 5)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.